 In spite of the growing demand, however, the mid-band spectrum available globally for RLAN access has remained unchanged since World Radiocommunication Conference 2003 (WRC-03).
 This lack of adequate spectrum threatens to degrade RLAN performance and limit connectivity for billions of consumers worldwide.
 This problem is particularly acute for RLAN outdoor deployments.

 The 5 150-5 250 MHz band offers unique advantages in addressing the growing need for RLAN outdoor access.
-Recognizing this fact, some administrations have adopted regulations that protect other operations while allowing limited RLAN operations outdoors in the 5 150-5 250 MHz band in co-existence with mobile-satellite-service (MSS) operations through E.I.R.P. limitations at higher antenna elevation angles.
+Recognizing this fact, some administrations have adopted regulations that protect other operations while allowing limited RLAN operations outdoors in the 5 150-5 250 MHz band in coexistence with mobile-satellite-service (MSS) operations through E.I.R.P. limitations at higher antenna elevation angles.
 These rules are intended to prevent harmful interference to MSS Earth-to-space communications by limiting the aggregate noise received by the satellite.

 In preparation for WRC-19, Agenda Item 1.16, the Inter-American Telecommunication Commission (CITEL) has adopted an Inter-American Proposal establishing an international regulatory framework based on these regulations that will enable much-needed RLAN outdoor deployments while ensuring protection of other operations in the 5 150-5 250 MHz band.